davebenson/doom4-walkthrough/README.md

 ## Mission 9: More Secrets

 Go up some stairs in a red-lit area.
-Before continuing on, turn away to see a duct with shotgun ammo.
+Before continuing on, turn around to see a duct with shotgun ammo.
 Jump into the duct, and follow it to a grate, that you must interact with.
 Enter Secret #5.
-Here is Elite Guard #1 and Codex Entry "??? / Elite Guard 2".
+Here is Elite Guard #1 and Codex Entry "Database / Elite Guard 2".

 Now, continue toward the in-game waypoint.
 You'll pass through a transparent walkway while Dr Hayden tries to explain things.
 There's lots of activity outside.

-At the end of this walkway, find a Field Drone (probably unnecessary if you have used more of the Field Drones up to this point).
+At the end of this walkway, find a Field Drone (probably unnecessary if you have used most of the Field Drones up to this point).

 You'll find yourself in a curving hallway with 4 The Possesseds, and a Codex Entry "Monsters / Cyberdaemon 2".